efficient/libcuckoo/README.md

 to your search path, you can include `<libcuckoo/cuckoohash_map.hh>`, and any of the other headers you installed, into your source file.

-If you want to use CityHash for strings, which we recommend, you should install it (either from your own repository or the included one, which uses autotools), and then include `<libcuckoo/city_hasher.hh>`, which is a wrapper for CityHash compatible with the `std::hash` type.

 There is also a C wrapper around the table that can be leveraged to use `libcuckoo` in a C program.
 The interface consists of a template header and implementation file that can be used to generate instances of the hashtable for